jldurham/jldurham.github.io/_posts/2015-01-02-walk-with-me.markdown

 Upon these recommendations, I made several significant changes to the organization and layout of the site that were much easier to change at this phase.
 I used a high-fidelity prototype to work through the most important and unique function of the system: searching.
 It would have been extremely inefficient to make such drastic changes to Walk with Me after hours and hours spent using Axure, my software choice.
 As I got closer to the final design, I made some subtle iterations of the system with the **hi-fi prototype**.
 I found the iterative approach the most important factor in the improvement of the site.
 With each passage of feedback and critique, in both the low and high fidelity prototyping stages, I was able to see the design with new and fresh eyes.

-{% include image.html img="/images/walkscreenshot800.jpg" title="screenshot of prototype" caption="Screenshot of interaction prototype." %}
+{% include image.html img="/images/walkscreenshot800.jpg" title="screenshot of prototype" caption="Screenshot of interactive prototype." %}

 ## links